|

 \[ a_{i}^{2} = b_{i}^{2}/2 \quad, \]

-where \( b_{i} \) is the segment length for a standard bond that connects any two beads of type \( i \).
+where \( b_{i} \) is the segment length for a standard bond between any two beads of type \( i \).
 If we think of each standard bond between two beads of type \( i \) as corresponding to a contour length s = 1 of an underlying continuous chain, then a bond that connects the terminal bead of an \( i \) block to a vertex thus corresponds in this model to a "half bond" of contour length s = 1/2.

 Consider application of this rule to a junction vertex of degree 2 that connects two blocks of types A and B within a linear block polymer.
-A model that connects the terminal beads of the A and B blocks to a shared phantom vertex by two such "half bonds" is equivalent to a model that directly connects these two terminal beads with a bond that has an effective statistical segment length \( b_{AB} \), with
+A model that connects the terminal beads of the A and B blocks to a shared phantom vertex by two such "half bonds" is equivalent to a model that directly connects these two terminal beads with a bond that has an effective statistical segment length \( b_{AB} \), such that

 \[ b_{AB}^{2} = ( b_{A}^{2} + b_{B}^{2} )/2 \quad, \]